AdobeDocs/commerce-merchant-services.en/help/product-recommendations/headless.md

     |`rec-click` | recommendation-unit|
     |`rec-add-to-cart-click` | recommendation-unit (if an add to cart button is present in the recommendations template)|

-1. When the events are fired, use the [Storefront Events Collector](https://devdocs.magento.com/shared-services/storefront-event-collector.html) to handle the events and send them to Adobe Sensei.
+1. When the events are fired, use the [Adobe Commerce Storefront Event Collector](https://devdocs.magento.com/shared-services/storefront-event-collector.html) to handle the events and send them to Adobe Sensei.

 1. After the behavioral data is collected, you can [create](create.md) [!DNL Product Recommendations] in the Admin.